-- To disrupt OCGs involved in intra-EU human trafficking and human trafficking from the most prevalent external source countries for the purposes of labour exploitation and sexual exploitation ; including those groups using Legal Business Structures to facilitate or disguise their criminal activities. - To disrupt OCGs involved in the production and distribution of counterfeit goods violating health, safety and food regulations and those producing sub-standard goods. - To disrupt the capacity of OCGs and specialists involved in excise fraud and Missing Trader Intra Community MTIC fraud. - To reduce the production of synthetic drugs in the EU and to disrupt the OCGs involved in synthetic drugs trafficking. - To reduce cocaine and heroin trafficking to the EU and to disrupt the OCGs facilitating the distribution in the EU. - To combat cybercrimes committed by OCGs and generating large criminal profits such as on-line and payment card fraud, cybercrimes which cause serious harm to their victims such as online Child Sexual Exploitation, and cyber-attacks which affect critical infrastructure and information systems in the EU. - To reduce the risk of firearms to the citizen including combating illicit trafficking in firearms. - To combat organised property crime committed by Mobile Organised Crime Groups.
+- To disrupt OCGs involved in the production and distribution of counterfeit goods violating health, safety and food regulations and those producing sub-standard goods. - To disrupt the capacity of OCGs and specialists involved in excise fraud and Missing Trader Intra Community MTIC fraud. - To reduce the production of synthetic drugs in the EU and to disrupt the OCGs involved in synthetic drugs trafficking. - To reduce cocaine and heroin trafficking to the EU and to disrupt the OCGs facilitating the distribution in the EU. - To combat cybercrimes committed by OCGs and generating large criminal profits such as on-line and payment card fraud, cybercrimes which cause serious harm to their victims such as online Child Sexual Exploitation, and cyber-attacks which affect critical infrastructure and information systems in the EU. - To reduce the risk of firearms to the citizen including combating illicit trafficking in firearms. - To combat organised property crime committed by Mobile Organised Crime Groups.